Who attends Africa Down Under?

 The positive, changing face of the African continent is continuing to attract the lion’s share of global exploration dollars as prospectors zoom in on its untold mineral riches.
 Countries which were previously considered no-go areas have attracted a new wave of international investors, explorers and miners wanting to have another look.
 Striking examples of these are Angola, the Democratic Republic of Congo and Mozambique

-Over the eleven years that Australia’s Paydirt has been hosting the Africa Down Under Conference, there has been a surge in the growth rates of nearly all African countries, largely driven by the unparalleled demand for commodities from China.
+Over the fourteen years that Australia’s Paydirt has been hosting the Africa Down Under Conference, there has been a surge in the growth rates of nearly all African countries, largely driven by the unparalleled demand for commodities from China.
 This ancient land mass of Africa is without question the world’s greatest treasure trove – and has yet to be comprehensively explored using modern techniques.

 While much of the continent has, in the past, attracted the major companies, a new era of joint ventures with juniors and grub-staking is taking place from Ghana in the north-west, to Kenya in the east and down south in the all-powerful triad of South Africa, Botswana and Namibia.

 The action across the continent is taking place hard and fast there could not be a better time to explore the options and hear the stories from the people who are unlocking the wealth of the formerly “Dark Continent”.
 The lights have come on in Africa, and you cannot afford to miss Africa Down Under, Pan Pacific Perth Hotel, on 7 - 9 September, 2016.